-(UNPS) of 2015/16, 2018/19, 2019/20, collected by the Uganda Bureau of Statistics (UBoS) to estimate the effects of different combination of CSA practices on two dimensions of food security i.e. food access and availability.
+to estimate the effects of combined CSA practices on food security.
 The four major CSA practices analysed in this study include: 1) maize-legume intercropping; 2) improved maize varieties; 3) pesticide application; and 4) use of inorganic fertilizers.
-We follow (Kipkoech et al., 2015; Sauer et al., 2018, Manda et al., 2015; Wekesa et al., 2016; Holden, 2018 and Jayne et al., 2019) to group the CSA practices used on a given maize plot into four categories: (i) "Non-adoption" (use of none of the practices); (ii) "Improved inputs" (use of improved seed, inorganic fertilizer and pesticide use only); (iii) "Legume-intercropping" (use of improved seed, inorganic fertilizer and pesticide with legume intercropping).
+We follow (Kipkoech et al., 2015; Sauer et al., 2018, Manda et al., 2015; Wekesa et al., 2016; Holden, 2018 and Jayne et al., 2019) to group the CSA practices used on a given maize plot into four categories: (i) "Non-adoption" (use of none of the practices); (ii) "Improved inputs" (use of improved seed, inorganic fertilizer and pesticide use only); (iii) "Legume-intercropping" (use of maize-legume intercropping); and (iv) "Improved inputs and Legume-intercropping" (use of improved seed, inorganic fertilizer, and pesticide with legume intercropping).

-We estimate the effects of use of practices in the various CSA categories on food access and availability.
-This is because CSA categories contribute to improved food production/productivity and crop income which are considered the two main potential impact pathways through which changes in cropping practices including CSA practices studied here are likely to affect household food access as well as food availability (Herforth and Harris, 2014; Kumar et al., 2015).
+We estimate the effects of these practices on household food security through the various CSA categories.
+This is because CSA practices have an association with improved food production and crop income, which are considered the two main potential impact pathways through which changes in cropping practices are likely to affect household food security (Herforth and Harris, 2014; Kumar et al., 2015).
 For example, households' use of the practice(s) in each CSA category relative to "Non-adoption" could improve crop production or productivity in terms of the quality and/or quantity of crops produced on their maize plot, which household members could consume directly (Figure 1).
-In addition, it could increase a household's crop income through generating larger quantities of the crops that can be sold to the market which, in turn, allows farmers to purchase more and/or better-quality food.
-To measure food access, we consider several indicators including months of adequate food provisioning (MAFHP), a modified version of the standard household dietary diversity score (HDDS), and the household's food consumption score (FCS).
+In addition, it could increase a household's crop income through generating larger quantities of the crops that can be sold to the market, which allows farmers to purchase more and/or better-quality food.
+To measure food security, we consider several indicators including months of adequate food provisioning (MAFHP), a modified version of the standard household dietary diversity score (HDDS), and the household's food consumption score (FCS).

-Figure 1: Conceptual pathways between CSA adoption on Maize and household food security
+Figure 1: Conceptual pathways between CSA adoption on maize and household food security